chinh7/slate/source/index.md

   please wait until you can do the call again.
 ```

 Quoine API provides a simple REST API to retrieve information about our markets and user data.
-Quoine provides access to two types of API consumer:

-* User API is recommended if you want to access your own account's features, like creating an order.
-* App API is for accessing Quoine integrated features directly from your application.

-Both JSON and XML formats are supported by all API calls
-You always need to specify a format (json | xml)
 By default, you need to pass authorized params (in Authentication) for all requests, otherwise, you will get HTTP status 401.

 <aside class="notice">
 RATE LIMITING